ais-one/cookbook/README.md

    - example-rest/src/components/author.js
    - example-rest/src/pages/Category.vue
  - in **example-nuxt** project (see example-nuxt/README.md on quickstart)
- - in **example-firebase** project
+ - in **example-baas** project
-   - example-firebase/src/pages/MultiCrud/Example.vue (also, demonstrates multiple vue-crud-x used in a single page)
+   - example-baas/src/pages/MultiCrud/Example.vue (also, demonstrates multiple vue-crud-x used in a single page)

 ---